Skip to main content

 Find out more

-11. Bourton Hall, Warwickshire
+10. Bourton Hall, Warwickshire

 Dita Bowen Photography

-This jaw-dropping venue nestled in the quaint village of Princethorpe comprises a beautiful Italianate-style mansion house and manicured gardens, both of which are brimming with history and elegance.
+Moving up a spot on our list of the most popular wedding venues after last year, this jaw-dropping venue nestled in the quaint village of Princethorpe comprises a beautiful Italianate-style mansion house and manicured gardens, both of which are brimming with history and elegance.

 With plenty of bedrooms to boot, Bourton Hall was made for hosting parties, and couples will be hard pushed to find a dreamier stately home setting for nuptials of all seasons; think outdoor soirées on the terrace in summer, and ornate yet cosy period rooms for winter weddings.